VectorInstitute/FL4Health/examples/warm_up_example/warmed_up_fenda/README.md

 Once the server has started and logged "FL starting," the next step, in separate terminals, is to start the three clients.
 This is done by simply running (remembering to activate your environment)
 ```
-python -m examples.warm_up_example.warmed_up_fenda.client --dataset_path /path/to/data --seed "SEED" --pretrained_model_dir /path/to/checkpointing/directory  --weights_mapping_path /path/to/weights/mapping/file --client_number "CLIENT_NUMBER (1, 2, or 3)"
+python -m examples.warm_up_example.warmed_up_fenda.client --dataset_path /path/to/data --seed "SEED" --pretrained_model_dir /path/to/checkpointing/directory  --weights_mapping_path /path/to/weights/mapping/file
 ```
 **NOTE**: The argument `dataset_path` has two functions, depending on whether the dataset exists locally or not.
 If the dataset already exists at the path specified, it will be loaded from there.
 Otherwise, the dataset will be automatically downloaded to the path specified and used in the run.

+**NOTE**: "SEED" above should match that of the warm up run if you want to ensure the datasets are split consistently.

 After both clients have been started federated learning should commence.